 - It must be a member of the IIS_IUSRS group

 - It must have full control of the FileHold data storage locations including the document repository, full text search index, FHURM backups (FileHold version 12 and lower only), web client temporary upload, and any ADI watched folders.

 - It must be the owner of the IIS virtual directories.

 Changing the service account password

-TIP: The process for changing the service account is nearly identical to changing the service account password.
+The process for changing the service account is nearly identical to changing the service account password.

 - Log into the FileHold server with administrative privileges.

 - Start up FHIT normally and select Service Account change.